fechanique/cordova-plugin-fcm/README.md

 ##Usage

-:warning: It's highly recommended (maybe mandatory) to use the REST API to send push notifications because Firebase console does not have all the functionalities. **Pay attention to the payload example in order to use the plugin properly**.
+:warning: It's highly recommended to use REST API to send push notifications because Firebase console does not have all the functionalities. **Pay attention to the payload example in order to use the plugin properly**.

 ####Get token